Pepperdine to Host Multiple Student-Organized Events in Recognition of Disability Awareness Week

 Accessible Yoga Class

 Friday, March 17 | 2:30 PM to 4 PM | Alumni Park

 Participate in a therapeutic and accessible yoga practice made for all bodies, led by professional yoga instructor Amisha Stanley.
-To register, visit the event website.
 This event is sponsored by the Student Wellness Advisory Board.

 Friday, March 17 | 5 PM to 6 PM | Black Family Plaza Classrooms Room 188 and Virtual

 Thalia Markowski, secretary of the Pepperdine Neurodiversity Association, will share helpful information about neurodiversity, a term for the idea that people perceive, experience, and interact with the world around them in many different ways.
 Drawing from her own experience as a neurodivergent woman of color, Markowski will provide insight into intersectionality in a diverse world.
 Topics will include what it means to be neurodivergent, person-first versus identity-first language, the value of using neurologically inclusive language, and how to create sensory-safe spaces.
-To register, visit the event website.
-Virtual participation is available via Zoom.
+Virtual participation will be available.